MalSight-Sec/SOC/README.md

 ### 5.)OLEDUMP

-#### oledump.py is used to analyze OLE Compound Files, also known as Structured Storage files.
-These include older Microsoft Office formats such as .doc (Word), .xls (Excel), and .ppt (PowerPoint), as well as macro-enabled files like .docm and .xlsm.
-It can also analyze .msg files used by Microsoft Outlook.
-These file types often contain embedded objects or VBA macros, which are commonly used in malware and phishing attacks. oledump.py helps extract and inspect these components for further investigation.
+#### oledump.py is a tool used to analyze OLE files, which are mostly older Microsoft Office documents.
+It works with file types like .doc, .xls, .ppt, .docm, .xlsm, and .msg.
+These files often contain embedded macros or objects, which can be used in phishing or malware attacks. oledump.py helps extract and view these hidden or suspicious components for further analysis.

 $python3  oledump.py  sample.docm